-Aspects Criteria Guidelines 10.
-Human Resources 10.3 Pension and/or Registered Retirement Savings Plans ("RRSP") (If applicable) 10.3 Pension and/or RRSPs (if applicable) A. The Plan must outline how employee pension and/or RRSP plans will be wound up.
-Engaging a specialist for this Criterion is recommended A. The Plan should outline key elements of the employee pension plan and/or RRSP and determine how it will be wound-up.
-1. The Plan should outline whether professional specialists will be engaged and in what capacity or provide support for why professional advice was not considered to be necessary.
-2. If professionals are engaged, details on the expected rate and cost should be included in the Budget and Forecast.
-10.4 Communication with Personnel 10.4 Communication with Personnel A. The Plan must include preparation of an employee communication plan.
-B. The Plan must outline all risks associated with the termination of employment contracts and how communication with employees will be utilized to mitigate these risks.
-A. The Plan should describe communications to employees including the following: Letter/notice of pending wind-up; A point of contact or email/hotline for questions/correspondence; Draft termination letter; Draft key employee retention payment letter and structure (if applicable); and Proposed site/portal for access to information.
-B. The Plan should include a summary of the pervasive risks associated with termination of employee contracts including ways to mitigate such risks.
+10.3 Pension and/or RRSPs (if applicable)

+- A. The Plan should outline key elements of the employee pension plan and/or RRSP and determine how it will be wound-up. - The Plan should outline whether professional specialists will be engaged and in what capacity or provide support for why professional advice was not considered to be necessary. - 2.
+If professionals are engaged, details on the expected rate and cost should be included in the Budget and Forecast.

+10.4 Communication with Personnel

+- A. The Plan should describe communications to employees including the following: - 1.
+Letter/notice of pending wind-up; - 2.
+A point of contact or email/hotline for questions/correspondence; - 3.
+Draft termination letter; - 4.
+Draft key employee retention payment letter and structure (if applicable); and - 5.
+Proposed site/portal for access to information. - B. The Plan should include a summary of the pervasive risks associated with termination of employee contracts including ways to mitigate such risks.
 The Plan should address these risks, including a step-by-step process to negotiate and interact with each employee.

 Satisfactory: The Plan includes a schedule of all employees (full time, part time and contract) and detailed steps for their termination, including a calculation of the cost to terminate.
 Steps to minimize costs and to reduce employee hardship are outlined.
 The Plan includes a detailed communication plan with employees.

 Partially Satisfactory: The Plan includes a schedule of all employees (full time, part time and contract) and detailed steps for their termination including a calculation of the cost to terminate but does not outline steps to minimize costs and reduce employee hardship, and/or the calculation for termination is incomplete or incorrect and/or does not include a detailed communication plan with employees.

 Unsatisfactory: The Plan does not adequately address the termination of employees during the wind-up and/or provides a plan for termination but does not calculate the cost and/or provide for communications with employees.